-ABI supports lowa's Right to Work law as a vital freedom for all lowans.
+ABI supports Iowa's Right to Work law as a vital freedom for all lowans.
 No one in the public sector or in private industry should be forced to join a union or pay dues or fees to a union to get or keep a job.
-ABI opposes any modification or repeal of lowa's Right to Work law (in lowa Code Chapter 731 or lowa Code Chapter 20).
+ABI opposes any modification or repeal of Iowa's Right to Work law (in Iowa Code Chapter 731 or Iowa Code Chapter 20).